Supplements To Calm My Hyper Dog

 • If your dog is dog-friendly, take a trip to the dog park.

-Your dog just needs fulfillment.
+Your dog just needs real fulfillment (no, not a food toy or lick mat and not sitting in your backyard).
 They need to have some fun and do the things they were bred to do.
 They don’t need supplements and chemical suppression.
-The more frequently you can do these things, the better.

-Once they’re getting enough fulfillment, then we move on to structure.
-High energy dogs actually do well with a lot of structure.
-They do well with quiet time in their crate or tethered.
-Here’s what I do to help my energetic working-line dogs not be so wild in the house:
+Once they’re getting enough fulfillment and exercise, then we move on to training.
+High energy dogs actually do really well with training.
+They want to know the rules.
+They want clarity.
+They want to know when it’s play time and when it’s time to just relax.
+Here’s what I do to help my energetic working-line dogs not be so wild all the time in the house:

-• We have a daily routine that includes walks/hikes/off-leash time during the day, and after dinner we do play in the yard followed by quiet time with a chew.
+• We have a daily routine that includes off-leash hikes or fetch during the day, and after dinner we do play in the yard followed by quiet time with a chew.
 This helps them get physically and mentally tired so they can just relax.
 Having this structured routine helps them understand what’s expected, what’s happening next, and it all leads to the habit of quiet evenings.

 ARE YOU IN SPOKANE…